springfox/springfox/readme.md

 ., In the above example,  `http://www.mydomain.com/swagger-springmvc-example/api-docs`)

 ## Deviations from default Swagger API
 Some deviations from the default Swagger API exist.
-Wherever possible, these are inteded to be implemented as-well-as the default Swagger implementation, rather than as a replacement.
+Wherever possible, these are intended to be implemented as-well-as the default Swagger implementation, rather than as a replacement.

 The overarching goal is to support generation of the Swagger JSON, with minimal intrusion to the code itself.